Happy birthday to Raphaël Géminiani, who was born on June 12, 1925.

 The next day, the route went to Brussels, where Géminiani, along with eight other riders managed to escape for 100 kilometers.
 But, by the time he had reached the Belgian capital, he was 30 minutes behind.
 Things got worse.

-The stage from Brussels to Luxembourg was initially announced as being 365 kilometers, but in actuality it turned out to be more than 400, causing the riders to plunder wayside cafés for food and drink, while others fought each other for a spot at nearest drinking fountain.
+The stage from Brussels to Luxembourg was initially announced as being 365 kilometers, but in actuality it turned out to be more than 400, causing the riders to plunder wayside cafés for food and drink, while others fought each other for a spot at the nearest drinking fountain.
 It’s also rumored that firemen were instructed to spray water over the riders as they approached Luxembourg.

-Géminiani ultimately finished 50 minutes down on the leaders, and was too exhausted to eat after the race.
+Géminiani ultimately finished 50 minutes down on the leaders and was too exhausted to eat after the race.
 The next day, Géminiani’s face was so bloated and blistered that he could no longer see clearly during the stage to Strasbourg.

 “It was so hot that the tar was melting under our roads.
 I was completely dehydrated.
 I ended up stopping beside a farm and I lapped up the dirty water from a cattle trough.
 And that’s how I got foot-and-mouth disease.
 It’s usually only cows that get that!”, remarked Géminiani.